whatyouhide/convertat/README.md

 2
 ```

-One more thing: if you're often converting bases, consider `import`ing the two
+One more thing: if you're converting between bases a lot of times, consider
-functions for a uber-clean syntax:
+`import`ing the two functions for a uber-clean syntax:

 ``` elixir
 iex> import Convertat, only: :functions